kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### editable.template `String|Function`

-The [template](/api/framework/kendo#methods-template) which is used to render popup editor.
+The [template](/api/framework/kendo#methods-template) which renders popup editor.

 The template should contain elements whose `name` HTML attributes are set as the editable fields.
 This is how the grid will know which field to update.
 The other option is to use [MVVM](/getting-started/framework/mvvm/overview) bindings in order to bind HTML elements to data item fields.

-> **Note:** Use the `role` data attribute to initialize Kendo UI widgets in the template.
+> Use the `role` data attribute to initialize Kendo UI widgets in the template.
 Check [data attribute initialization](/getting-started/data-attribute-initialization) for more info.

 #### Example - customize the popup editor